tmaturi/tahanimaturi/publications.md

-- **T. Coolen-Maturi**, F.P.A.
-Coolen.
-Nonparametric predictive inference for the validation of credit rating systems.
-Journal of the Royal Statistical Society: Series A. [[preprint version](pdfs/NPI_CreditScoring_V2_rev.pdf){:target="_blank"}] [[R codes](rcodes/Rcodes-JRSS-SA-Feb-18-0052-R1.zip)]
 - A. Simkus, F.P.A.
 Coolen, **T. Coolen-Maturi**, N.A.
 Karp
 and C. Bendtsen.
 Statistical reproducibility for pairwise t-tests in pharmaceutical research.
 Statistical Methods in Medical Research [[preprint version](pdfs/article_reproducibility-210726.pdf){:target="_blank"}] [[R codes](rcodes/Rcodes-SMMR-May-2021.zip)]
-- M. Chang, X. Huang,  F.P.A.
-Coolen and T. Coolen-Maturi.
-Reliability analysis for systems subject to both degradation rates and hard failure thresholds changing with degradation levels.
-Reliability Engineering \& System Safety, to appear.
-- T. Coolen-Maturi and F.P.A.
+- **T. Coolen-Maturi** and F.P.A.
 Coolen.
 A  monotonicity property of weighted log-rank tests.
 Communications in Statistics – Theory and Methods, to appear.
  <br>

 ### 2021
 -  F.P.A.
 Coolen, A.A.H.
 Ahmadini,  **T. Coolen-Maturi** (2021).
 Imprecise inference based on the log-rank test for accelerated life testing.
-Metrika.
+Metrika, 84,  913–925.
 -  **T. Coolen-Maturi**, F.P.A.
 Coolen, N. Balakrishnan (2021).
 The joint survival signature of coherent systems with shared components.
 Reliability Engineering & System Safety, 207, 107350. [[preprint version](pdfs/Joint-Surv-Sign-RESS-accepted-201118.pdf){:target="_blank"}]
 -  T. He, F.P.A.
 Coolen and **T. Coolen-Maturi** (2021).
 Nonparametric Predictive Inference for American Option Pricing based on the Binomial Tree Model.
 Communications in Statistics – Theory and Methods,  50 (20):  4657-4684.
+-  M. Chang, X. Huang,  F.P.A.
+Coolen and **T. Coolen-Maturi** (2021).
+Reliability analysis for systems based on degradation rates and hard failure thresholds changing with degradation levels.
+Reliability Engineering & System Safety, 216,  108007.
 <br>

 ### 2020